Why Pre-Approved Auto Loans Make Sense

 When you get pre-approved for your auto loan, you find out what lenders are willing to do for you, you gain negotiating power, and you avoid last-minute surprises (which often come after you’ve spent time and energy on a deal).
 What’s more, you can keep your options open – there’s no obligation to use a lender that preapproves you – while getting valuable information.

-Know the Numbers: getting pre-approved gives you important details, such as:
+Getting pre-approved gives you important details, such as:

 - How Much Can You Afford?
 You don’t want to fall in love with an auto that will break your finances.
 Alternatively, if you’re going to splurge, you can do so with confidence.